jhuapl-boss/boss-manage/docs/UpdatingProduction.md

 successfully launch CloudFormation configurations.*

 ## Rebuild Integration
-This is not a manditory step but it is a good idea to [IntegrationRebuild.md](IntegrationRebuild.md) before Tag and merge to verify that everything is working.
+This is not a mandatory step but it is a good idea to [IntegrationRebuild.md](IntegrationRebuild.md) before Tag and merge to verify that everything is working.

 ## Tag and Merge